The 4 Easy Beginner Guitar Chords You Need To Know (Essential)

 NO SHORTCUTS!
 We believe if it's worth learning, it's worth learning properly.
 There's no point in wasting your time with 'easy versions' or 'cheat' chords.
 Learn the correct way, learn once, sound epic.

-Why you should learn these chords first
+Why it’s best to learn these guitar chords first

-1. The major and minor E and A chord open shapes are used in masses of easy beginner songs.
+• Both types of E and A chord open shapes are used in masses of easy beginner songs.

 How to read guitar chord charts